 Beside the numerous GSO MetSat satellites, non-GSO MetSat systems complement the satellite-based contribution to the Global Observing System through global coverage measurement data from a variety of passive and active sensors observing in the visible, infrared and microwave spectral regions.

-The continuous and long-term coverage of observations from the non-geostationary orbit will be ensured through the operation of current and future satellites operated by a number of national and regional meteorological organizations throughout the world.
+The continuous and long-term coverage of observations from the non-geostationary orbit will be ensured through the operation of current and future satellites operated by a number of national and regional meteorological organizations throughout the world (see Fig. 1-3 and 1-4).

 Figure 2-3 provides examples of an Advanced Very High Resolution Radiometer (AVHRR) flown on operational non-GSO MetSat systems taking global visible, near-infrared and infrared imagery of clouds, oceans and land surfaces.
 Examples of passive and active sensors observing in the microwave spectral region operated on non-GSO MetSat systems are provided in Chapter 5.